 Disclosure: I received a digital copy of the “Healthy Mediterranean Gourmet” Cookbook to review through my partnership with Tomoson.
+Here I’ve reviewed and featured their Chicken and Green Bean Casserole.
 As always, all opinions are my own.
 Full Disclosure here.

 Meet Dalia Avissar and Shelly Inbar, authors of the of the “Healthy Mediterranean Gourmet” Cookbook, a mother-daughter duo from Israel, sharing recipes from their kitchen to yours.
 I was super excited to receive a copy of their eBook to review as they seemed to mirror the same love of sharing favorite recipes as my daughter and I.

 Their book is based on a true Mediterranean diet.
 This diet emphasizes eating mainly plant-based foods including vegetables, fruits, nuts, seeds, whole grains, breads and beans, replacing butter with a good quality olive oil and herbs for salt.
 The diet concentrates heavily on vegetables and fruits with some seafood and limited amounts of poultry, eggs and cheese.
 Red meats are rarely included.

 The authors make it a point that only the freshest seasonal vegetables and fruit should be used to impart the most flavor and create the most satisfying and healthy meals.
 As they say: